MicrosoftDocs/azure-docs/articles/load-balancer/security-baseline.md

 Use Azure Policy aliases to create custom policies to audit or enforce the network configuration of your Azure resources.

-You can also make use of built-in policy definitions related to your specific resources.
+Implement built-in policy definitions related to your specific resources.

-Additionally, you can use Azure Automation to deploy configuration changes.
+Also, use Azure Automation to deploy configuration changes.

 - [How to configure and manage Azure Policy](../governance/policy/tutorials/create-and-manage.md)